kubeflow/website/content/docs/fairing/configure-fairing.md

 ## Prerequisites

-Before you configure Kubeflow Fairing, your need to have a Kubeflow environment and Kubeflow Fairing installed in your development environment.
+Before you configure Kubeflow Fairing, you must have a Kubeflow environment and Kubeflow Fairing installed in your development environment.

-*  If you do not have a Kubeflow cluster, follow the guide to [getting started with Kubeflow][kubeflow-install] to set one up.
+*  If you do not have a Kubeflow cluster, follow the [getting started with Kubeflow][kubeflow-install] guide to set one up.
-*  If you have not installed Kubeflow Fairing, follow the guide to [installing Kubeflow Fairing][fairing-install].
+*  If you have not installed Kubeflow Fairing, follow the [installing Kubeflow Fairing][fairing-install] guide.

 ## Using Kubeflow Fairing with Kubeflow notebooks